-(s) Principal transactions, net
+(r) Principal transactions, net

 As per ASC 940, Financial Services-Broker Dealers, the profit or loss for the buying and selling securities for the Company's own trading account is measured by the difference between acquisition cost and the fair value, which is recorded on a trade date basis.
-Trading gains and losses, which comprise both realized and unrealized gains and losses, are presented as one balance, net under Principal transactions on the consolidated statements of operations.

-(t) Leases
+(s) Leases

 For leases with an original term longer than one year, lease liabilities are initially recognized on the lease commencement date based on the present value of the future minimum lease payments over the lease term, including non-lease components such as fixed common area maintenance costs and other fixed costs for generally all leases.
 A corresponding right-of-use ("ROU") asset is initially recognized equal to the lease liability adjusted for any lease prepayments, initial direct costs and lease incentives.
 The discount rate used in determining the present value of leases represent our blended financing rate.
-Lease expense is recognized on a straight-line basis over the lease term and included in Occupancy and Equipment in our consolidated statements of operations.

-The Company has elected, for all underlying classes of assets, to not recognized ROU assets and lease liabilities for short-term leases that have a lease term of 12 months or less at lease commencement, and do not include an option to purchase the underlying asset that the company is reasonably certain to exercise.
+The Company has elected, for all underlying classes of assets, to not recognize ROU assets and lease liabilities for short-term leases that have a lease term of 12 months or less at lease commencement, and do not include an option to purchase the underlying asset that the company is reasonably certain to exercise.
 The company recognizes lease cost associated with its short-term leases on a straight-line basis over the lease term.

 The Company's office lease related asset and liability under an operating agreement results from its New York main office which expires in February of 2027.
 The Company's leases do not require any contingent rental payments, impose any financial restrictions, or contain any residual value guarantees.
 The Company does not act as a lessor or have any leases classified as financing leases.
 The Company provided a security deposit of \$1,195 to the landlord on its current New York occupied space at 810 7th Ave.

 The following summarizes quantitative information about the Company's operating lease:

-Twelve M Ionth's Ended Decer mber 31, 2023
+1 welve Month's Ended I December 31, 2024

 Operating lease cost \$ 1,129

-Operating cash flows from operating lease \$ 1,282
+Operating cash flows from operating least e \$ 1,282

 Remaining lease term - operating lease 3 years

 Discount rate 2.40%